Scribers/database/routes.md

 JSON with
 - status: holding a string representing the status [successful|failure].
-- user: if successful, a dictionary holding the user data requested.
+- content: if successful, a dictionary holding the user data requested.

 ## Get the company with the id in the url